ERCES Glossary

 - Inbound Signal

 - The radio signal traveling from the public safety tower into the building and to first responders' portable radios.
-Must meet minimum -95 dBm threshold per IFC 510.
+Must meet minimum −95 dBm threshold with Delivered Audio Quality (DAQ) 3.0 or equivalent SINR per 2021 IFC 510.4.1.1.

 - Intermodulation